Test in production without watermarks.

 IronXL and GemBox.Spreadsheet both provide methods to create, edit, and read Excel documents in .NET applications.
 So, how do you decide which one is best suited to your project?
 This article will compare both libraries and help you decide on the best option for your projects.

 IronXL is a .NET C# library that facilitates reading and editing a wide range of spreadsheet formats.
-It does not require that Microsoft Excel be installed and it does not require Interop.
+It does not require Microsoft Excel to be installed and it does not require Interop.
 IronXL fully supports .NET Core, .NET Framework, Xamarin, Mobile, Linux, macOS, and Azure.

 System.Data